Gina (Canaan)

 Gina, mentioned in the Amarna Letters, was a town in ancient Canaan.
 The citizens of Gina were responsible for the death of Labaya.
 The town was later known as Beth-Hagan and was probably located roughly on the spot of the modern town of Jenin.

-Amarna letter Gina
+History

 Amarna letter 250 records the only mention of Gina.
-It explains (in passing) the recent killing of Labaya, and the resultant of dealing with his two sons.
+It explains (in passing) the recent killing of Labaya and the resultant of dealing with his two sons.

 An excerpt of the mostly complete 60-line letter: